11BelowStudio/HECC-IT/Summer background preparation work/Planning/HECC-SPECC v0.1.md

 ::Start

 starting passage content goes here.
-The following line contains a link to Another passage.
+The following line contains a link to "Another passage".
 [[Another passage]]

-::Another passage
+::Another passage [yes] <34,35>

 congrats you clicked that link to get here, Another passage. why not [[click this|Yet Another Passage]] as well?